debops/docs/docs/installation.rst

    $ sudo pip install debops
    $ debops-update

-If you don't have Ansible installed, the script ``bootstrap-ansible.sh`` can do it for you::
+If you don't have installed Ansible already, the script ``bootstrap-ansible.sh`` can do it for you::

    $ ./misc/scripts/bootstrap-ansible.sh v1.8.2